systeminsights/systeminsights.github.com/source/_posts/2012-07-02-monitoring-mtc-streams-mtconnect-graphr.markdown

 			$(SelDisplay).append('<b>Machine:</b>' + selShp.text);
 			......

-So, this completes the basic task of monitoring an mtconnect stream.
+So, this completes the basic task of monitoring an MTConnect stream.
 Next we need to plot it.
-There are some really advanced open source scripts out there to assist plotting data, but for this particular task [smoothie charts](http://smoothiecharts.org/) seemed perfect fit to me.
+There are some really advanced open source scripts out there to assist plotting data, but for this particular task [Smoothie Charts](http://smoothiecharts.org/) seemed a perfect fit to me.
 It is a really small charting library designed for live streaming data.
 Integration with the existing code was easy.
 A few more lines to the code, and it plots like a charm.

 	var smoothie = new SmoothieChart();
 	  smoothie.streamTo(document.getElementById("mycanvas") 3000 /*delay*/);